MENU

 Article X

-Amendments to the Bylaws: Amendments to the bylaws of the Nanoscale Approaches to Biology Subgroup must be approved by a two-thirds majority of the Subgroup’s Executive Committee, and ratified in an electronic ballot by a majority of the members of the group.
-Proposals for new or amended bylaws shall be submitted to the Secretary-Treasurer for consideration at least 30 days prior to the Annual Meeting.
+Amendments to the Bylaws: Amendments can be proposed by any member of the Nanoscale Approaches to Biology Subgroup, approved by a two-thirds majority of the Subgroup Executive Committee, and be ratified in a ballot by a majority of the members of the group voting.

 The following word cloud is comprised of the speaker talk titles from our symposia.